ON THE ROAD IN PERU

 technologically while others don’t, and provisionally

-the fortuitous presence of an extraordinary genius can make
+concluded that the fortuitous presence of an extraordinary genius

-first light, I catch myself harkening back to that idyllic,
+the morning’s first light, I catch myself harkening back

-pastoral tempo that unfolds around Lake Titicaca, and I realize
+to that idyllic, pastoral tempo that unfolds around Lake Titicaca,

-how privileged I felt to have been given the extraordinary opportunity
+and I realize how privileged I felt to have been given the extraordinary

-to bear witness to a spirit and civilization that does not compare
+opportunity to bear witness to a spirit and civilization that

-to the fast pace and cacophony of my own, and cannot help but
+does not compare to the fast pace and cacophony of my own, and

-to wonder if the offspring of genius – progress -- is
+cannot help but to wonder if the offspring of genius –

 to Cusco (350 kms) constitutes yet another monumental route.